 AISWatch in use at Bristol Port Company operations centre.
 Showing 3D live AIS views.

-AIS Watch – AIS monitoring, replay and telematics services
+AIS Watch – Web and Mobile based AIS monitoring, replay and telematics services

-Fleet and Port Watch provide real time AIS feeds, instant replay of events, Geofence alerts, historic event information and ship movement for all the Vessels , Stations and Aids To Navigation (AtoN) in your fleet or port, both around port and coastal areas using our network of AIS shore stations to anywhere across the globe using our isAIS system.
+AIS Watch provides real time AIS feeds, instant replay of events, Geofence alerts, historic event information and ship movement for all the Vessels , Stations and Aids To Navigation (AtoN) in your fleet or port, both around port and coastal areas using our network of AIS shore stations to anywhere across the globe using our isAIS system.
 Motion sensing, remote camera viewing and other sensor monitoring are now also available with our in-expensive AISWatch telemetry services.

 Playback allows you to replay all shipping movements in your area instantly from any time in the past to assist with event investigation, resource utilisation, market research, training etc. Playback can be run at normal time or faster and supports forward and backward time “Scrubbing” allowing you to view an hours data in seconds to quickly determine the event you are looking for.
 Our live and historical AIS feeds can be also used to power other navigation systems such as those on Portable Pilot Units (PPUs) and other monitoring equipment.
 Alerts include area entry, exit and crossing (GeoFences), directional traversal across boundaries and status alerts (arrivals and departures), AtoN Off Position alerts etc..